mahsayedsalem/goschedule/README.md

 ## How It Works

-1. Jobs are queued into a priorityqueue based on their next running time.
+1. Jobs are queued into a priorityqueue based on their next planning running time.
 2. When a job is due it's sent to a worker.
 3. The worker works the job.
+4. Jobs are distributed among workers fairly.
-4. Everything happens asynchronously.
+5. Everything works asynchronously.
 ## Usage

 ### Install